How often do you get surprised by live and are not prepared?

 How big should your emergency fund (for unexpected rainy days) be?
 I recommend 6 months worth of your monthly expenses.

 You don’t have to do finish in one month or even a year.
 In fact, it is really unlikely that you can do it in this short of a timeframe.

-But even $1000 in your emergency fund make a very big difference.
+But even $1000 in your emergency fund make a huge difference.

 Put the money where you can access it fast.
-But don’t keep it on your checkings account.
-Rescue it from yourself, please !
+But don’t keep it on your checking account.
+Rescue it from yourself, please!